Overburden Conveyor Bridge F60

 F60 is the series designation of five overburden conveyor bridges used in brown coal (lignite) opencast mining in the Lusatian coalfields in Germany.
 They were built by the former Volkseigener Betrieb TAKRAF in Lauchhammer and are the largest movable technical industrial machines in the world.
 As overburden conveyor bridges, they transport the overburden which lies over the coal seam.
 The cutting height is 60 m, hence the name F60.
-In total, the F60 is up to 80 m high and 240 m wide; with a length of 502 m, it is described as the lying Eiffel Tower, making these behemoths not only the longest vehicle ever made—beating Prelude FLNG, the longest ship—but the largest vehicle by physical dimensions ever made by mankind.
+In total, the F60 is up to 80 m high and 240 m wide; with a length of 502 m, it is described as the horizontal Eiffel Tower, making these behemoths not only the longest vehicle ever made—beating Prelude FLNG, the longest ship—but the largest vehicle by physical dimensions ever made by humankind.
 In operating condition, it weighs 13,600 metric tons making the F60 also one of the heaviest land vehicles ever made, beaten only by Bagger 293, which is a giant bucket-wheel excavator.
 Nevertheless, despite its immense size, it is operated by only a crew of 14.

 The first conveyor bridge was built from 1969 to 1972, being equipped with a feeder bridge in 1977.
 The second was built from 1972 to 1974, having been equipped with a feeder bridge during construction.
 The third conveyor bridge was built from 1976 to 1978, being provided with a feeder bridge in 1985.
 The fourth and fifth conveyor bridges were built 1986–1988 and 1988–1991 respectively.

 There are still four F60s in operation in the Lusatian coalfields today: in the brown coal opencast mines in Jänschwalde (Brandenburg, near Jänschwalde Power Station), Welzow-Süd (Brandenburg, near Schwarze Pumpe Power Station), Nochten and Reichwalde (Saxony, both near Boxberg Power Station).
 The fifth F60, the last one built, is in Lichterfeld-Schacksdorf and is accessible to visitors.